 Pro: On a Large Scale, Xamarin License Cost is a Good Deal

 The cost of Xamarin license is also a curious case.
-Usually the price is $999 per dev per platform per year.
-With a typical team size of 3-4 devs and assuming you have the MSDN subscription discount, you’ll end up with extra $5k per year.
+Usually, the price is $999 per dev per platform per year.
+With a typical team size of 3-4 devs and assuming you have the MSDN subscription discount, you’ll end up with an extra $5k per year.
 So, if you’re building a single app with a total budget of $40k, that may be an issue.
-But if you’re building a 5-year plan with a dozen of apps, six figure budget and a core team sharing projects and licenses, you may feel just fine.
+But if you’re building a 5-year plan with a dozen apps, six-figure budget and a core team sharing projects and licenses, you may feel just fine.

 Con: Xamarin Still Brings Risks